sqlxpert/lights-off-aws/README.md

 ### Multi-Account, Multi-Region (CloudFormation StackSet)

-To deploy Lights Off to multiple AWS accounts and/or multiple regions,
+To deploy Lights Off to multiple AWS accounts and/or regions,

 1. Delete any standalone Lights Off CloudFormation stacks in the target AWS accounts and regions.